StephaneBraun/Statistics-Report-Analysis/README.md

 	java -cp ooxml-schemas-1.4.jar -jar reportAnalysis.jar /app/goldengate/deploy/var/lib/report 60

 The result files are generated in the same directory as that which contains the report files.
-In the Excel sheet, we have 3 tabs:
+In the Excel sheet, we have 3 sheets :

 	- The summary of insert, update and delete since the start of the process and the deltas according to the frequency parameters
 	- Trail switch periods
 	- Details by table and by transaction, cumulatively and in delta.
 To have this detail it is necessary to put in the extract and replicat report at xx:yy parameter files.
 To have the detail by hour for example set :